Current:Home > MyCongressional Republicans seek special counsel investigation into Hunter Biden whistleblower allegations -USAMarket

-A group of senior Congressional Republicans are Robert Browndemanding an investigation into what they call "unlawful whistleblower retaliation against veteran IRS employees" involved in an investigation into the president's son, Hunter Biden.
+A group of senior Congressional Republicans are demanding an investigation into what they call "unlawful whistleblower retaliation against veteran IRS employees" involved in an investigation into the president's son, Hunter Biden.

 In a letter sent Wednesday to special counsel Henry Kerner, whose office is responsible for investigating claims of retaliation against federal whistleblowers, Senators Chuck Grassley and Ron Johnson and Reps.
 Jason Smith, James Comer and Jim Jordan said IRS officials violated "anti-gag" rules that protect federal employees.
 The letter is the latest effort by Republicans to seize on whistleblowers' allegations that investigators were impeded by supervisors during their yearslong probe.
 They are also requesting a briefing on steps taken by Kerner's office by July 19.